moosefs/moosefs-docker-cluster/README.md

 For example, if you like to **attach** to the client node execute this command:

 ```
-docker exec -it mfsclient bash
+docker exec -it mfsclient1 bash
 ```

 To **detach** from container, just press `Ctrl + D` keys combination.